microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-post-resources.md

 The operation will not succeed if the **allowStudentsToAddResources** flag is not set to `true`.

-If the caller wants to create a new file-based resource, upload the file to the resources folder associated with the submission.
+To create a new file-based resource, upload the file to the resources folder associated with the submission.
 If the file doesn't exist or is not in that folder, the POST request will fail.

 [!IMPORTANT]
 Before you can upload files, you must [setUpResourcesFolder](../api/educationsubmission-setupresourcesfolder.md) to which to upload the files for a given [educationSubmission](../resources/educationsubmission.md).